 Lake Huron Beach Access in 1937

-We almost take it for granted that if your near the lake in Huron county that your a short walk or drive away from being able to put your toes into the water.
+We almost take it for granted that beach access near the lake in Huron county that your a short walk or drive away from being able to put your toes into the water.
 That was not always the case.
-I remember stories from my grand parents and others that the beach front was some of the last land to be sold and parcel developed.
+I remember stories from my grandparents and others that the beachfront was some of the last land to be sold and parcel developed.
 After the lumber boom had fizzed out in the 1880’s attention turned to farming.
 Since the dunes and swampy areas near the water were pretty unfit for farming they stayed clear of development until well into the 1900’s.

 Parks were available but they were far and few in between.
 This small article appeared in 1937 in the Harbor Beach newspaper as many miles of M-25 were in process of being paved.
 It called on Huron leadership to extend the township roadways that stopped at M-25 right to the shore so tourists could access the beach and lake.
 Sanilac county took the lead on establishment of easements that were a model for much of the Great Lakes region.
 Today an example of township easement this can be clearly seen at Oak Beach.
 The road runs right up the water where, for many years, there was a boat ramp available right on the edge of the park..